AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 * not
 * so

-These are the 7 words from the whole corpus of 11 words.
+These are the 7 unique words in the whole corpus of 11 words.

 ### Step3- Create Document Vectors